 Getting out of Montecatini for a day

-Especially in the month of November, this exciting tour towards Val d’Orcia and Montalcino will really give you a view of the Tuscan landscape.
-Besides the great views, it is packed with other surprises, including two wine-tasting sessions, self-guided visits of Montalcino, Montepulciano, and Pienza and the opportunity to taste local products.
+Especially in the month of November, this exciting tour towards the hills of Chianti will really give you a view of the Tuscan landscape.
+Besides the great views, it is packed with other surprises, including two wine-tasting sessions, light lunch and the opportunity to taste local products, including extra-virgin olive oil.

 Arezzo & Nearby